Schvitz

-Schvitz is the sixth studio album by American funk band Vulfpeck, released on 30 December 2022 through their own label, Vulf Records.
-After a brief hiatus, the band returned to recording together for Cory Wong's 2022 album Wong's Cafe, and performed together for the first time in three years at the Levitate Music & Arts Festival in July 2022.
-It is their first album to feature Wong, Antwaun Stanley and Joey Dosik as prominent performers on all or most tracks.
-Announced in November, the album was preceded by six singles.
+Schvitz is the sixth studio album by the American funk band Vulfpeck, released on 30 December 2022 through their own label, Vulf Records.
+It is their first album to feature Cory Wong, Antwaun Stanley and Joey Dosik as prominent performers on all or most tracks.
+Announced in November 2022, the album was preceded by six singles.

 Background

-In October 2020, the band issued their fifth studio album, The Joy of Music, the Job of Real Estate, containing five original tracks with the remainder containing of previously released material.
+In October 2020, the band issued their fifth studio album, The Joy of Music, the Job of Real Estate, containing five original tracks with the remainder consisting of previously released material.
 Vulfpeck also released four compilation albums under the Vulf Vault header from 2020 to 2022, with each one focusing on a different band member.

 All band members contributed and performed on 2022 Cory Wong's album Wong's Cafe.
 In August, frontman Jack Stratton released the first studio album under his solo alias Vulfmon, Here We Go Jack, featuring contributions from David T. Walker, Monica Martin and Mike Viola.

 On 8 July 2022, Vulfpeck performed at the Levitate Music & Arts Festival in Marshfield, Massachusetts.
 It was their first live appearance since their headlining Madison Square Garden concert in 2019.